-Down is the natural insulating layer found on geese and ducks that keeps their bodies warm even while swimming around in nearly freezing water.
-The down layer lies in between their skin and their oily layer of hollow outer feathers, which give them the ability to float and provides a waterproof membrane that protects the down.
+Down is the natural insulating layer found on geese and ducks that keeps their bodies warm, even while they're hanging out in nearly freezing water.
+The down layer lies in between their skin and an oily layer of hollow outer feathers, which give them the ability to float and provides a waterproof membrane that protects the feathers.
 Down is typically white or grey, and an individual piece of down looks like a blob of tiny little fibers all somehow joined in the middle and radiating outward.

 Synthetic vs. Down Insulation

-Synthetic jackets are more durable when it comes to abrasion.
-If you climb that last chimney pitch in the dark wearing your synthetic puffy coat and put some holes in it, no big deal.
-If you put holes in your down coat, the filling will leak out like the first winter snow.
-Depending on the quality of down used, it also tends to be more expensive than synthetic insulation, although the extra cost will be offset in the long run due to the increased longevity of the product.
-The pros and cons of down and synthetic insulation are summed up in the chart below:
+Synthetic jackets are usually more durable when it comes to abrasion.
+If you scrape up that last chimney pitch and rip some holes in most synthetic jackets, the continuous filament insulation will stay in place and keep you warm, and you patch up the holes later.
+Shed the shell of your down jacket, and you'll see hundreds of your precious feathers blowing into the wind.
+Most down garments are more expensive than their synthetic counterparts, although the extra cost will be offset in the long run due to the increased longevity of the product.
+The pros and cons of down and synthetic insulation are summed up below.

 - Very warm

 - Loses its ability to loft and insulate when wet

 - Leaks out of even the smallest tears in a jacket